 - Estimated numbers left in the wild: 440 to 680.

-However, it is slightly smaller than other tiger subspecies, and males have a distinctive, prominent ruff of fur around their necks, though this bears no resemblance to a lion’s mane.
+However, it is slightly smaller than other tiger subspecies such as Bengal Tigers, and males have a distinctive, prominent ruff of fur around their necks, though this bears no resemblance to a lion’s mane.

 Males are larger than females, measuring 2 to 2.25 meters long and weighing up to 140 kilograms.
 Females weigh 75 to 110 kilograms and are approximately the same length, though more lightly built.

 The size and physical features of these tigers are adapted to the region where they live.
 Their smaller size gives them greater agility for traversing the thick jungle of their homeland.